azure-terraform-workshop/terraform-workshop-labs/201-module/README.md

 ## More Variables

-In your `environments/dev/main.tf` file we can see some duplication.
+In your `main.tf` file at the root we can see some duplication.

 Extract "vm_size" into a local variable to your environment `main.tf` and reference in each module.